lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_model_examples.rst

 .. note:: A multiplexer should have only three types of ports, ``input``, ``output`` and ``sram``, which are all mandatory.

 .. note:: For tree-like multiplexers, they can be built with standard cell MUX2.
 To enable this, users should define a ``circuit_model``, which describes a 2-input multiplexer (See details and examples in how to define a logic gate using ``circuit_model``.
 In this case, the ``circuit_model_name`` in the ``pass_gate_logic`` should be the name of MUX2 ``circuit_model``.

+.. note:: When multiplexers are not provided by users, the size of ports do not have to be consistent with actual numbers in the architecture.

 One-level Mux Example
 `````````````````````